-What a difference this would have made from a customer experience standpoint.
+This would have made a huge difference from a customer experience standpoint.
 Wouldn’t you agree?

-It’s understood that generating and handling separate bills for restaurant patrons makes for small additional work for the server.
+It’s understood that generating and handling separate bills for restaurant patrons involves small additional work for the server.
 However, even this can be mitigated by initially asking the customers/group “Will it be one bill or will they be separate?”, as I’ve witnessed at many respectable establishments.

 Incidentally, a short time after our visit, Philly’s closed its doors permanently.
 I read that an eviction notice had been posted by representatives of Phil’s landlord indicating rent in arrears totaling $31,652.76.
-In the long run, bad service and revenues are incongruous.
+In the long run, bad service and healthy revenues/sales are incongruous.

 Was poor service the reason of Philly’s demise?
 We’ll never know.
 However, failing at service for any business is a sure way to drive a nail in the coffin.

-(See this Villa Madina Field Report for another business closure following a bad customer experience)
+(See this Villa Madina article for another business closure following a bad customer experience)